boncey/jprowl/README.md

 # Usage

+## Requirements
+jprowl uses slf4j without specifying a logging backend.
+You need to choose a backend like {logback, log4j}.

 ## General
 Depending on the inteded use, either via spring or not, the JProwl package needs to be configured (see below).